 Solute Carrier Organic Anion Transporter Family Member 1B1 (SLCO1B1) Genotype, Statin, Saliva

-Aiding prediction of risk for statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy
+Aiding risk prediction of statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy

 Determining a potential genetic effect related to statin intolerance in patients with statin-associated myopathy, especially related to simvastatin